 We are now ready to introduce some common SAML terms.
 We will go into the technical details of these later, but it is important to understand the high-level concept during the planning stage.

 A Service Provider (SP) is the entity providing the service, typically in the form of an application

-An Identity Provider (IDP) is the entity providing the identities, including the ability to authenticate a user.
-The Identity Provider typically also contains the user profile: additional information about the user such as first name, last name, job code, phone number, address, etc. Depending on the application, some service providers may require a very simple profile (username, email), while others may require a richer set of user data (job code, department, address, location, manager, etc).
+An Identity Provider (IdP) is the entity providing the identities, including the ability to authenticate a user.
+The Identity Provider typically also contains the user profile: additional information about the user such as first name, last name, job code, phone number, address, and so on.
+Depending on the application, some service providers may require a very simple profile (username, email), while others may require a richer set of user data (job code, department, address, location, manager, and so on).

 A SAML Request, also known as an authentication request, is generated by the Service Provider to "request" an authentication.